 It was once the symbol of the Britpop movement – worn by the likes of Oasis, Blur and other indie darlings and paired with faded T-shirts and ripped jeans.

 But these days you are more likely to see parkas worn by off-duty models over skinny jeans and heels, or by wealthy fashionistas on the ski slopes.
 Even Kim Kardashian is in on the act, wearing her trusty green parka with bodycon dresses and designer heels at every opportunity.

 The way we wear parkas has changed a lot in the past 20 years.
-Here are the five new ways to wear parka...
+Here are five new stylish ways to wear a parka...